Get started with customer relationship management tools

 Train your team

 A successful roll-out relies on buy-in from all your team members.
-So it’s important to spread awareness of the new CRM at an early stage, and give them time to get to know it.
+So it’s important to spread awareness of the new CRM at an early stage.
+This gives them time to get to know it.

-Allow a large chunk of time to train your team, before the ‘go live’ date.
-This way, you’re giving people the chance to test the software and learn how to use it, before they rely on it.
+Set aside a large chunk of time to train your team, before the ‘go live’ date.
+This way, you’re giving them the chance to test the software and learn how to use it, before they rely on it.
 If you don’t do this, you could have unhappy teams and costly mistakes.

 Factor in a period of adjustment after the launch, too.
 It’s good to have a system in place so people can report snags and give feedback, for a smooth transition.